 Is dragging or pushing the proper technique for MIG welding?
 It’s a hot debate, and mostly a personal preference.
 But whichever way works best for you, proper technique is essential to keeping spatter at a minimum.

 Dirty surfaces anywhere from the workpiece to the gun liner can lead to excess spatter.
-Check your wire and liner for rust or dirt, and your workpiece for oil, paint, grease or other contaminants.
+Check your wire and liner for rust or dirt, and your workpiece for mill-scale, oil, rust, paint, grease, or other contaminants.

 RELATED: Why Durable Equipment Matters

 5. Low-Quality or Incorrect Consumables